I went to a restaurant, Triniti of Silver at Mt Albert and asked

 When the symptoms of lupus first appeared, Ms Joustra, just 12 at the time, woke up one morning unable to move.

-"Being a pre-teen girl who was very active, suddenly not being able to do the things that normal kids were doing was extremely hard."
+a pre-teen girl who was very active, suddenly not being able to do the

-She said all she wanted to do was fit in.
-But with a butterfly rash on her face - a typical symptom - and struggling with simple daily activities, she was badly bullied.
-She missed much of her first two years of high school.
+all she wanted to do was fit in.
+But with a butterfly rash on her face -

 Now in remission, Ms Joustra said she hoped to keep it that way.

-For people affected by arthritis, she said that learning to self-manage, maintaining a healthy lifestyle, talking to others and getting the support of a good doctor were vital.
+people affected by arthritis, she said that learning to self-manage,

 "Often just having someone to talk to and to understand what you are going through is a huge thing."

-Organisers of the Arthritis New Zealand street appeal hope to raise $500,000 to help the more than half a million Kiwis living with arthritis.
+of the Arthritis New Zealand street appeal hope to raise $500,000 to

-Arthritis New Zealand street appeal.2014
+Today is the Arthritis New Zealand

 more common among women and, according to the Lupus Trust of New Zealand, is more prevalent in Maori and Pacific Islanders.